rosswintle/turbo-admin/readme.txt

 == Description ==

+## Usage

+Install, activate and then:

+* Windows: Ctrl-Alt-Shift-P (Linux also?)
+* Mac: Cmd-Alt-Shift-P

+(I'm working on the settings screen to customise this)

+Close the palette with Escape, clicking outside of it, or pressing Ctrl/Cmd-Alt-Shift-P again

+Hover over the snail in the admin bar for a reminder at any time.

-## The command palette that gives super fast access to your WordPress Dashboard.
+## Turbo Admin: The command palette that gives super fast access to your WordPress Dashboard.

 Ugh, this Dashboard menu is so cluttered?